00AbhiChaunhan00/Excel-Sales-Analytics-Report/README.md

 Example of the Customer Performance Report:

-> Customer-wise Net Sales Performance with Year-over-Year comparison and conditional formatting for quick business analysis.
+> Customer-wise Net Sales Performance with Year-over-Year comparison and conditional formatting for quick business analysis

 ---